IgniteUI/igniteui-docfx/en/components/drop_down_virtual.md

 #### First Steps

-In order to configure the drop-down to display a list of virtual items, you need to fulfil some prerequisites.
+In order to configure the drop-down to display a list of virtual items, you need to fulfill some prerequisites.
-First, we need to import the `IgxForOfModule` in the module of the component that we will declare our drop-down.
+First, we need to import the `IgxForOfModule` in the module of the component that will declare our drop-down.

 ```typescript
 // app.module.ts